 I founded a student journalism program in 2002 and guided students through the writing, publishing, and distribution process for over 50 full-color issues over the course of seventeen years.

 When I earned my MFA from Converse College in 2012, I had already self-published my children's book, Rocko's Big Launch.
-That same year, one of my classmates started a blog called Why the Writing Works to give us the opportunity to stay connected, keep writing, and discuss the books we read during our time at Converse.
+That same year, one of my former colleagues from Converse started a blog called Why the Writing Works to give us the opportunity to stay connected, keep writing, and discuss the books we read during our time in our MFA program.
 You can view most of my old post there.
-Since I love grammar, one of my favorite posts is about how one writer uses adjectives.
-It’s called The Power of the Adjective

-For Midnight & Indigo, I wrote about all my childhood scars and how they impacted me.
-"Scars" is a piece about how what we endure, and the scars we carry, often signify what we've overcome.
+For Midnight & Indigo, I published a personal essay about all my childhood scars and how they impacted me.
+In a larger sense, "Scars" about what we all endure, and how the scars we carry, often signify what we've overcome.
 As a child loss survivor, this theme continues to resonate.